joelermantraut/automation_scripts/README.md

  - Multiprocessing management.
  - Advance printing functions.

+## Usage

 The idea is to include this files like python modules and use them without needing to pay attention to exceptions or whims of each module.

+## Important

+This scripts are in development staged.
+They had been tested, but can have errors or fail eventually.
+Take care on it use.